snphillips/nofrillztwitter/README.md

 You can try that with any search term apended after /tweets/.

-To view the front end, open index.html in a browser.
-If using a mac right-click on index.html, select "Reveal in Finder", then double-click the file name.
+To view the front end, open *index.html* in a browser.
+If using a mac, right-click on index.html, select "Reveal in Finder", then double-click the file name.
 A browser window should open.

 If you input a search term now, you'll likely get a CORS error.
-Before this app works, you'll have to address the CORS issue.
+Before this app works locally, you'll have to address the CORS issue.
 I use a Chrome extension called Moesif Orign & CORS Changer.
+Remember to turn off the extension when you are done.

 [Moesif Orign & CORS Changer](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc/related?hl=en-US)